WSU-cshimizu/ceg4110-group-project-team_undergrad/deliverables/guestLecture.md

     - From someone else: How do you prioritize UI designs?
     - Response: Primairly based on who you speak to.
 Stakeholders, customers and company have an impact.

 * Question 3
     - How are projects especially large ones organized?
     - Stuff like do you guys just have a select few or gather the team to thoroughly plan the layout?
 Who organize the tasks that should be handled?
+    - Response: Normally the programmers and other IT are the buisness lead themselves.
+Work is mainly assigned on a dashboard by their team that they are in.
+They just pick up whats first in order and have it reported to the team.
+They do all the time work together and not just an individual.
+Mainly to catch up on work, discuss things and others.

 * Question 4
     - How do dayton freight test out new equipment and how do they decide which equipment is the best for their operations?